Erastus Jackson1,2,3

 Mary I. James appeared on the 1910 U.S. Federal Census of Morgan County, Illinois, in the household of L N and Donia James.9

-Mary Isabell Jackson was apparently living on her farm of 87 acres at Jacksonville R8 (post office) Section 5, Precinct 61, Township 15, Range 10.
+Mary Isabell Jackson was described as apparently living on her farm of 87 acres at Jacksonville R8 (post office) Section 5, Precinct 61, Township 15, Range 10.
 Her son Clifford was her tenant on this farm.
 She became a resident of the county in 1872, possibly at the time of her marriage in 1917 at Morgan County, Illinois, USA.15

 Mary I. James appeared on the 1920 U.S. Federal Census of Jacksonville, Morgan County, Illinois, enumerated 12 January 1920, described as a widowed farmer on the home farm.
 Her son Clifford's household was enumerated immediately before her's.4